bartix3/galaxy-integration-steam/README.md

       ```
       ~/Library/Application Support/GOG.com/Galaxy/plugins/installed/steam_ca27391f-2675-49b1-92c0-896d43afa4f8
       ```
-1. If the file does not exist, create it.
-If it does, delete everything inside it.
+1. If the directory does not exist, create it.
+If it does, delete all its content.
-1. Extract the zip release so all the contents are in that file.
+1. Extract the content of `windows.zip` to that directory.
 1. Start GOG Galaxy.

 ### Logging